EastCoastProduct/homepage/src/work/sna.md

 <h1 class="text-heading-one">Building for Scale</h1>

 <p>Rebuilding the platform so it’s built to scale gave SNA a brand new vertical for sales: its competitors.
-SNA can now license out the platform to other companies that operate in similar areas..
+SNA can now license out the platform to other companies that operate in similar areas.
 Not only can they provide a world-class wifi experience to customers like Hilton and Marriott, SNA can begin generating revenue from companies seeking to license the SNAPx technology.</p>

 <h1 class="text-heading-one">Key Tech</h1>